 What are the symptoms?

-The symptoms of coeliac disease can vary significantly from person to person with in some cases only one symptom and in others multiple symptoms being experienced.
+The symptoms of coeliac disease can vary significantly from person to person in both severity and the number of symptoms experienced.

-- persistent or unexplained gastrointestinal symptoms, such as nausea and vomiting
+- persistent or unexplained gastrointestinal issues like nausea and vomiting

 - any combination of iron, vitamin B12 or folic acid deficiency